|Member Only Innovation Webinars|

 PRESENTED BY David Stacy, Associate, JENSEN HUGHES

 This presentation will examine the importance of appropriately characterizing and modeling the application of wind in a computational fluid dynamics (CFD) model, specifically through the use of a FDS model utilized in the design of a smoke control system.
 Section 909.4 of the IBC requires the design team to account for the effects of wind as part of the rational analysis.
 Currently, there is no set standard or “best practice” of how to appropriately model wind in a FDS simulation, or which modeling approach provides the most representative results for the purpose of a smoke control analysis.
 Participants in this presentation will obtain knowledge on several methods of how to determine, characterize, and appropriately model wind as part of a fire modeling analysis.
 Key components which will be analyzed include domain range, mesh size, and several methods of characterizing the wind in an input file.
-The link to register is available in the Member Resources section.
+The link to register is available here.

 Monday, August 28, 2017 11:00 am Eastern Time (-04:00 GMT)